Benton County Emergency Services

 TIME TO RENEW?
 LOOK HERE.

 Volunteer cards expire every five years.
 We will send you notifications via email when it's about time for you to renew your card.
 At that time, simply fill out the application and background check again and resubmit it to us.
 Easy right?
 We'll update your information (if there are any changes) and send you your new card!
 Are you asking yourself "why do I need to fill these out again?"
 I can answer that for you!
 We require you to fill out the Application so we can update any information that may have changed.
 For example, if your contact information's changed, emergency contact's changed, or address has changed then we want to make sure our records are current.
 We require the background check to be completed at time of renewal to make sure that you are still lawfully eligible to be a volunteer.
-If you have questions on this process, just give us a call!

 LET'S SIGN UP FOR CODE RED!